Lifestyle

 Got a question?
 Why not directly contact someone in the industry who would know the answer?
 There are thousands of websites where artists and other professionals advertise their work and their contact details.

 Most people in the industry will take the time to help students because after all, that's where they started too.
-In fact, they will be honoured that you're interested in their field of work.
+In fact, they will be honored that you're interested in their field of work.

-Try reaching out to them on platforms such as Instagram and Twitter.
+Try reaching out to them on platforms such as Instagram and Twitter

 3. Plan your week

 Remember being in school and following a strict timetable?
 Why not apply this to your home studying?
-Print out a calendar from the web, and start filling in your deadlines, studio time and personal plans.
+Print out a planner from the web, and start filling in your deadlines, studio time and personal plans.

-Believe it or not, more people do this than you'd think!
+Believe it or not, more people do this than you’d think!
 If you don’t want a calendar on your wall or on your computer, then why not purchase a diary?
-You can take notes, jot down important dates and even write your shopping lists in it.
+You can take notes, jot down important dates and even write your shopping lists on it.

 Time management is key to ensure that you complete all your work on time with a standard that you're happy with!